pupupue/db_oop_php/README.md

 - To setup application import the .sql file in database
 - To run application go to ../db_oop_php/
-- Focus on PHP OOP, not on design
+- Focus in this test is on PHP OOP, not so much on web design

 Task description: